Tips and tricks from a developer’s experience that you can apply to make your own Linx solution cleaner and easier to maintain and understand.

 2. Pronouneceable Names

-It’s easier for us as humans to understand when we can read names like a normal word or sentence and don’t need to make assumptions about what the name could be.
+It’s easier for humans to understand when we can read names like a standard word or sentence without making assumptions about what the name could be.
 This will also make searching easier.

 For example, consider the following Custom Type called EmpRcrd vs the Custom Type called Employee